Teradata/stacki-wiki/Frontend-Installation.md

 info:

 1. _Cluster Name_ - for example "Demo"
-2. _Fully Qualified Host Name_ of the Frontend (i.e., name.yourdomain.com)
+2. _Fully Qualified Host Name_ of the frontend (i.e., name.yourdomain.com)
 3. _Email_ - Administrator Email
 4. _Timezone_ of the cluster.